 Be Bold For Change - 20 March 2017

-In conjunction with International Women's Day 2017 the Litchfield Women's Business Network Steering Committee are holding a function on Monday, 20 March 2017.
-Hosted by Mayor Maree Bredhauer, this is another great networking opportunity for like minded business women of Litchfield.
-Guests will enjoy our inspirational speakers, canapes and drinks.
-The function will be held in the Litchfield Council Chambers, 7 Bees Creek Road, Freds Pass at 5:30pm for a 6:00pm start.
-The function has reached it full capacity and bookings are now closed.
+In conjunction with International Women's Day 2017 the Litchfield Women's Business Network Steering Committee held a function on Monday, 20 March 2017.
+Hosted by Mayor Maree Bredhauer, was another great networking opportunity for like minded business women of Litchfield.
+Guests enjoyed inspirational speakers and refreshments.
 If you are interested in registering for future events please complete the on line form below.

 2017 - Moving Forward